fvanwijk/wifilogger/README.md

 A [WiFiLogger](http://www.wifilogger.net) is required, which needs to call the Firestore HTTP function endpoint.
 The function inserts the request body in the database and uses the `utctime` field to determine a unique document ID (ISO string).

+There is also a Firebase Function that triggers when an observation is added, to calculate the maxTemperature for the day.
+This value is inserted into the maxTemperatures collection.
+This collection is required to stay within limits of the free Firebase plan.

 Alternatively I created some experimenting code to run as a simple Express server, for example on a Raspberry Pi.
 See src directory.
 This server connects directly to Firestore.
 I use it to see if WiFiLogger is able to connect through local network.